uiuc-ling-cl/uiuc-ling-cl.github.io/ling448/syllabus.md

   * In the body of the message, the student must explicitly request the use of a penalty-free late day.
 * In the student's git repository for the assignment, the student must note the request in the appropriate file, check in the change, and push the change to the appropriate remote repository.

-Only when all of these steps have been taken prior to the deadline will a penalty-free late day be applied.
+Only when all of these steps have been completed before the deadline will a penalty-free late day be applied.
 If a student wishes to make use of more than one penalty-free late day per assignment, all of the above steps must be performed separately for each penalty-free late day.

 Penalty-free late days cannot be used to extend any deadline beyond the last regular day of class for the semester.